 He comes back as a ravenously hungry zombie who can strip a bone clean in seconds and needs to drain other people’s life energy in order to sustain himself, which barely lasts him for very long, giving him a similar affliction to Professor Lazarus in “The Lazarus Experiment“.
 The Master has always been a villain with plenty of charm and charisma, and a deceptively debonair appearance: now he once again looks like a beast on the outside as well as the inside, and his monstrous new form allows him to unleash all of his sadism and depravity.
 The Master is still tormented by the drumbeat from his last appearance in Series 3, and if he was already mad before, his schizophrenia is even worse now.
 John Simm is still great in the role and genuinely creepy from how quickly and seamlessly the Master seems to jump around between moods, in every scene that he’s in.

-The Master is angry and frustrated and bitter about his current circumstances, but at the same time, he’s enjoying the thrill of the chase, toying with the Doctor.
-He still has plenty of mixed feelings about his old friend: he resents him for all the times the Doctor has thwarted his plans, but at the same, his constant clashes across time and space, with the only person he would really consider his equal, make the Master’s life so much more fun.
+The Master is angry and frustrated and bitter about his current circumstances, but he’s also enjoying the thrill of the chase, toying with the Doctor.
+He still has plenty of mixed feelings about his old friend: he resents him for all the times the Doctor has thwarted his plans, but at the same time, his constant clashes across time and space, with the only person he would really consider to be his equal, make the Master’s life so much more fun.
 Ten tries to reach out to the Master, in the name of their old bond, and of course he’s met with more abuse.
 The Master may feel nostalgic about his old friend turned foe, but he won’t let that get in the way of his plans.
 It’s a testament to the Master’s egomania that he decides to turn the entire human race into copies of him, and once he realizes the drumbeat in his head is real and it’s a signal coming from Gallifrey, he’s delighted.
 He’s more than willing to play the role of his civilization’s destined savior, since it’ll give him the status and notoriety he feels he deserves.

 The Master, being the Master, tries to betray them all and grab all the power for himself, but unfortunately for him, Rassilon is way ahead of him when it comes to being a competent villain, and he was already planning to betray him first anyway.
 The Master takes it pretty personally when he discovers the time lords don’t give a damn about him, and he’s as insignificant in Rassilon’s eyes as humanity is in his.
 The Master ultimately winds up attacking Rassilon and saving the Doctor with his new Sith Lord lightning, which, needless to say, was only partially for the Doctor’s benefit.
 No matter which way the climatic showdown panned out, the Master wouldn’t get anything out of it, and the Doctor clearly wasn’t going to ice that guy, so he figured he might as well get some revenge on Rassilon for using him – causing them both to get sucked back into the time lock.
 And in my opinion, those two characters truly deserve each other.